-And here’s what I feel like I never hear about Kate Morton – I think her books take a little bit of time to get in to.
+And here’s what I feel like I never hear about Kate Morton books – I think her books take a little bit of time to get in to.
 I read the first few pages and then weeks passed before I picked it up again.
-I read a few more pages

 She just has so much going on in the beginning, usually multiple narrators and two different time-periods, plus very little info about how any of it fits together, that it takes me a while to plow through enough that reading becomes enjoyable instead of a little bit frustrating.

 So if you’ve picked up a Kate Morton and given up, know that you’re in a good company (assuming you think I’m good company.
 If not, know you’re in poor company)

 Finally, a day or two before I left for Seattle, I picked it up again and restarted from the beginning (since it’d been months since I began it and I couldn’t remember what happened in the first 40 pages), and this time, I got in the swing of it and was able to move quickly through it.
 My mom happened to be reading it too and we compared notes about our progress during our trip.

 Alice is a teenager in the 1930s.
 Her family owns a gorgeous mansion in England called Loeanneth where Alice and her sisters and little brother live quite the enchanted life with their parents.
 But then, on the night of the annual summer party, that youngest brother (Theo, age 11 months or so) goes missing.

 Of course, the family is in an uproar and the police comb the grounds and surrounding town and country trying to figure out what might have happened to Theo.
 His body is never discovered so they don’t even know if he’s been killed, died in an accident, or been kidnapped.

 Within a year, the family moves back to London and Loeanneth is left abandoned.